toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Adds the total available balance to the category tooltip on each row in the Accounts register.

-## Show Last Reconciliation Details

-Show the last reconciled date and or days since last reconciled of the current account in the header

 ## Show Menu When Right Clicking On Transaction

 Right clicking on a transaction will show the contextual menu, allowing easy access to the Edit menu options.